Fairlight CMI: Adoption

 Devo's 1984 studio album Shout heavily featured the Fairlight CMI at the expense of analog instruments.
 Gerald Casale later stated that Shout was the biggest regret of his career, "because the Fairlight [synthesizer] just kind of took over everything on that record.
 I mean, I loved the songwriting and the ideas, but the Fairlight kind of really determined the sound."
 Frontman Mark Mothersbaugh later used the CMI in the soundtrack of the 1991 children's television show Rugrats.
 The instrument is most prominently heard as the lead instrument in the show's theme song – it is the 'Swannee' sample with a low-pass filter applied.

+OMD used the Fairlight CMI on their album Junk Culture (1984) and on stage, calling it "an invaluable aid".

-Australian singer John Farnham used a Fairlight CMI on his twelfth album, Whispering Jack, in 1985 and 1986.
+Australian singer John Farnham used a Fairlight CMI on his twelfth studio album, Whispering Jack, in 1985 and 1986.

+In an interview with Musicradar Yello’s Boris Blank describes the Fairlight CMI as the tool that completely transformed the band's working process in the early 1980s.
+He says they bought their first Fairlight in 1981 with the help of a loan from Dieter Meier’s father, and from that point onward it became central to Yello's music-making.

+Blank explains that his fascination with sound predates Yello itself: before using samplers, he experimented with tape loops, field recordings, and homemade editing techniques using a Revox reel-to-reel machine.
+When the Fairlight arrived, it allowed him to organize and manipulate sounds much more freely, effectively turning his long-standing obsession with recorded noises into a compositional method.

+Throughout the years, Blank built an enormous personal sample archive for the Fairlight — far beyond the often-quoted “100,000 sounds.”
+He jokes that the real number is in the hundreds of thousands.
+These recordings included everything from environmental noises to custom percussion and vocal sounds, many of which were sampled specifically for Yello tracks.

+He remained deeply loyal to the Fairlight even after newer samplers appeared.
+In the interview, Blank says he still considers its sound superior to many later digital samplers because of its warmth, dynamics, and especially its bass response.
+He also mentions preserving and transferring his old Fairlight library with the help of Fairlight co-creator Peter Vogel, with the intention of reusing and rebuilding those classic sounds in modern software workflows.